Share

 Step 2: Check for Incompatible Plugins

-From here, rename your plugins-deactivated folder back to plugins – which will reactivate everything – then follow the above renaming process for each individual plugin within your plugins folder, one by one, until you find the one that causes the WSoD.
+The idea is to stop WordPress from loading your plugins while you check for errors.
+Open your website again, and if it’s back online, a plugin was the cause of the WSoD.
+From here, rename the /plugins_deactivated/ folder back to /plugins/, which will reactivate everything – then follow the above renaming process for each plugin within your /plugins/ folder, one by one, until you find the one that causes the WSoD.

 Once you’ve identified the faulty plugin, you’ll need to decide if the plugin is vital to your workflow.
-If it is, re-download the latest version, try reaching out to the developer for advice, or replace it with an alternative.
+If it is, re-download the latest version, try contacting the developer for advice, or replace it with an alternative.
 Of course, if the plugin isn’t vital, trash it.
+It’s worth mentioning that there could be more than one plugin causing the WSoD, in which case, you’ll have to identify both using the above approach.

-Step 3: Check for Incompatible Themes
+Step 3: Check for A Corrupted Theme

-If you you have deleted Twenty Sixteen, you’ll need to upload it again manually into your themes folder.
+If you have deleted the default WordPress theme, you’ll need to upload it manually, using FTP, into your themes folder, or reinstall it by navigating to the WordPress Dashboard > Appearance > Themes page.
 Once done, check your site again.
-If it’s back online, a compatibility error between your theme and WordPress is the likely cause.
-At this point, you can attempt to contact the developer for advice, or choose an alternative theme – we suggest one with quality support and regular updates, such as the Avada Website Builder.
+If it’s back online, a compatibility error between your active theme and WordPress is the likely cause.

 Step 4: Check for Blank Space Within Your Files